buildbot/buildbot/master/docs/manual/customization.rst

 framework.
 For the most part, such configurations consist of subclasses set up for use in a regular Buildbot configuration file.

-This chapter describes the varieties of subclasses that are supported, and how to write them.
-For the most part, the interfaces themselves are documented in the API documentation.
+This chapter describes some of the more common customizations made to Buildbot.
+Future versions of Buildbot will ensure compatibility with the customizations described here, and where that is not possible the changes will be announced in the ``NEWS`` file.

 .. toctree::
     :maxdepth: 1

     cust-changesources
+    cust-mergerequests